Posts Tagged ‘BT’

 Met with O2/Be last week to discuss their LLU broadband play.
 O2 has been winning awards for their consumer broadband service.
 They have an ADSL2+ solution that already supports Annex M.

-For the uninitiated Annex M allows a service provider to trade some downloading speed on a broadband in exchange for a faster (up to 2.5Mpbs!?) upload.
+For the uninitiated Annex M allows a service provider to trade some downloading speed on a broadband service in exchange for a faster (up to 2.5Mpbs!?) upload.

 O2/Be have unbundled around 1,240 exchanges and so have one of the largest LLU footprints in the UK.
-They also claim to have 500,000 customers so in understanding the options for the provision of broadband in the UK they are one of the companies that need looking at.
+They also claim to have 500,000 customers so in understanding the options for the provision of broadband service in the UK they are one of the companies that need looking at.

 A complex web is being woven in the UK broadband landscape.
 Clearly O2 is serious.
 When they bought Be the LLU estate numbered no more than 30 or so exchanges.
 A lot of cash has been expended to turn it into the figure it is today.